Giorgio Di Tizio

 About me

-I am an acknowledged authoring member of the First.org CVSS SIG Team for the upcoming CVSS v4.0 framework.
+I am an acknowledged author of the First.org CVSS v4.0 framework.

 Interests